-Overview Credits / 15 ECT value (7.5) Overview This unit runs in the second semester of your 3 rd year and is focused on your professional realisation of your practice, specifically how you document and curate your work, employing a range of formats.
-Building on the knowledge and understanding you have acquired throughout the course and, more recently during the professional practice talks, seminars, study visits and workshops during the 1 st semester, you are required to critically and professionally engage in the documentation and presentation of your practice.
-This will include: An illustrated evaluative report on your final project (500 - 750 words); your own website/ blog (or equivalent media) documenting and presenting your work in a coherent and professionally appropri- ate way; a professional practice folder to include a method statement re- lating to your project(s), planning for self-employment, and evi- dence of completion of an estimating exercise, including costing of your final project; a professional portfolio to include your CV and images of your work; the organization and presentation of your Degree Show.
-The work from this unit provides an important step from undergraduate study to professional practice and while there are different elements that make up your assessment submission you are encouraged to see the 3 rd year as a holistic period of study with the 4 units being very closely related and mutually supportive.
-Learning Outcomes In order to successfully complete this unit your work should demonstrate: Application and effective employment of appropriate professional working strategies supporting your carving practice and ambitions;
+costonal ractice Overview BAHC3.3 15 (7.5) focused on your prot second semester of your 3 rd year and is fessional realisation of your practice, document and curate your work, employing a throughout the cour practice talks, semin semester, you are re vledge and understanding you have acquired rse and, more recently during the professional ars, study visits and workshops during the 1 st equired to critically and professionally engage on and presentation of your practice.
+This will include: An illustrated eval words); luative report on your final project (500 - 750 e/ blog (or equivalent media) documenting and vork in a coherent and professionally appropri- ctice folder to include a method statement roject(s), planning for self-employment, and letion of an estimating exercise, including cost- roject; a professional por work; tfolio to include your CV and images of your the organization a and presentation of your Degree Show. undergraduate study different elements th are encouraged to se unit provides an important step from y to professional practice and while there are hat make up your assessment submission you ee the 3 rd year as a holistic period of study with ry closely related and mutually supportive.

+Learning Outcomes In order to successfully complete this unit your work should demonstrate: 1.
+Application and effective employment of appropriate professional working strategies supporting your carving practice professional working strategies professional working strategies supporting your carving practice professional working strategies profesing strategies profesing strategies professional working strategie professional working strategies supporting your carving practice and ambitions;